harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/sdq-vs-smfq.md

 ## SDQ vs SMFQ: A Comparative Analysis Using Harmony Software

-When it comes to behavioral screening and mood assessment in children, two prominent tools stand out: The Strengths and Difficulties Questionnaire (SDQ) and the Short Mood & Feelings Questionnaire (SMFQ).
+When it comes to behavioural screening and mood assessment in children, two prominent tools stand out: The Strengths and Difficulties Questionnaire (SDQ) and the Short Mood & Feelings Questionnaire (SMFQ).
 Although each serves its purpose independently, a comprehensive analysis may require the comparison and harmonisation of results from both tools.

 ## Compare the items in SDQ and SMFQ